alex42p/chainbot/data/README.md

 # Data Collection Tools

-This folder contains scripts to collect and process persona samples for the ChainBot.
-These samples are used to train the AI to mimic the target user's style.
+This folder contains scripts to collect and process persona samples for the bot.
+These samples are used to ground the AI so it mimics the target user's style.

 ## Files